Frequently Asked Questions

 Do I have to take the Master's Degree Comprehensive Exam?

 Graduate student majors in counseling, professional counseling, marriage and family therapy, must pass a comprehensive examination during the semester in which graduation is anticipated.
-The examination is composed of objective and essay questions and is administered three times a year on specific dates.
+Beginning Fall 2014 students will be taking the CPCE Exam which will be administered through Academic Testing.
+Deadline dates for application will be posted in the News/Events section on our homepage.

 How do I know whether to apply for the MEd in Counseling or the MS in Counseling Psychology?